ZJU-DAILY/FedTT/README.md

 Other dependencies are listed in requirements.txt.

-All the experiments are conducted in the federated environment on four nodes, one as a server and the other three as clients, each equipped with two Intel(R) Xeon(R) CPU E5-2650 v4@2.20GHz 12-core processors, 128GB of RAM, and an internet speed of 100MB/s.
+All the experiments are conducted in the federated environment on four nodes, one as a server and the other three as clients, each equipped with two Intel(R) Xeon(R) CPU E5-2650 v4@2.20GHz 12-core processors, 128GB of RAM, and a Internet speed of 100MB/s.

 ## Datasets